Submitting Data to SWIMS

 Step 1 – Create a MyWisconsin ID

-You will use the State of Wisconsin’s new “MyWisconsin ID” system to log into the SWIMS database.
-Go to the link below and click “Sign up” (small blue link below the login) to create your account.
-Enter and verify your email address, create a password, and set up two-factor authentication (e.g., a text to your phone).
+You will use the State of Wisconsin’s “MyWisconsin ID” system to log into the SWIMS database.
+Go to the link below and click “Sign up” (small blue link below the login, shown in image below) to create your account.

 Step 2 – Email WAV Program Staff to create your SWIMS profile